We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - difficulty concentrating

 Your body is actually programmed to get a certain amount of sleep and doesn’t function normally when you’re overtired.
 The symptoms of overtiredness can lead to many changes in your mental state, making it more difficult to fall asleep.
 Additionally, sleep deprivation changes your body chemistry.

 There are a few internal factors in your body that function best when you get adequate sleep.
 Your body contains the neurotransmitter adenosine, which develops as you use energy and gathers in your brain over the course of the day.
 At bedtime, you have the highest level of adenosine in your body.
 This causes you to feel sleepy.
 A full night of sleep will drop these adenosine levels to their lowest point.
-This results in increased energy and brain power when you wake up.
+This

 The other internal factor affected by a lack of sleep is your circadian rhythm.
 This is the indicator in your body that sets your bedtime and promotes a healthy sleep cycle.
 Overtiredness can result in this function not working properly, making it difficult for your body to fall asleep.